 Watch Out for Those Odd-Ball Questions

-Search in Google for “Competency Based Interview Questions” and you can find list of almost every question that will/could ever come up in an interview.
+Search in Google for “Competency-Based Interview Questions”, and you can find a list of almost every question that will/could ever come up in an interview.
 Interviewers are clocking onto this and throwing in a few oddball questions.

-Watch out for these.
-At the end of the day, these oddball questions are there to try and put you off your game and get you worried.
-There really is no right or wrong answer, but my advice is to always stay positive.
+Watch out for these oddball questions as they’re designed put you off your game and get you worried.
+There really is no right or wrong answer, but my advice is always to stay positive.
 An example – What’s your favourite colour?
-Choose yellow, because it’s a positive colour…!!
+Choose blue, because it’s a positive colour…!!

 Ask For Feed-Back at the End of Your Interview

 Even if the interview went really well, you need to ask for feedback on your interview performance.
-Unfortunately it’s not always the best candidate that gets the job.
-Whilst you have the interviewer in front of you, it’s a great idea to ask them how you did.
+Unfortunately, it’s not always the best candidate that gets the job.
+While you have the interviewer in front of you, it’s a great idea to ask them how you did.

 Give Real Example and Include Details

-Competency based Interviewers love stories and love stories that really go into depth.
-In a competency interview, the interviewer is looking for the action that you took and what the result was.
+Competency-based interviewers love stories and love stories that really go into depth.
+In a competency interview, the interviewer is looking for the action that you took and what happened in the end.
 Use examples and make sure that you mention specific names, dates, places and the outcome of what you achieved.

 Competency based interviews are difficult, but as long as you prepare, stay calm and focus on answering the question, you will be able to make it a success.
 If you have any questions please don’t hesitate to leave me a comment below and I will do my best answer it.